Jacqui Lambie: Early political career (2008–2012)

-Senate (2013–2017, 2019–present)
+Senate (2013–2017; 2019–present)

 In the 2013 federal election, Lambie won Tasmania's sixth Senate seat as a candidate for the Palmer United Party, receiving 6.58% of first preference votes.
 She has credited the final result of her win to "the big man upstairs" – referring not to Palmer, but to God: "Once it gets to that point, it's up to God upstairs.
 There's not much else I can do about it."

 On 24 November 2014, Lambie resigned from the Palmer United Party, announcing that she would remain in the Senate as an independent.
 Her resignation followed several weeks of disagreements with party leader Clive Palmer.

 In April 2015, she applied to register a political party called the Jacqui Lambie Network.
 In May 2015, the party was registered with the Australian Electoral Commission, with Lambie as its leader.
 She was re-elected to the Senate in the 2016 Australian federal election under the banner of her own party, the Jacqui Lambie Network.

 On 14 November 2017, Lambie announced her resignation from the Senate, after revealing she held both British and Australian nationality, prohibited under Section 44 of the Australian Constitution.
 She stated in her resignation that she wished to return to federal politics, and that if Justine Keay was forced to resign from her seat of Braddon over her citizenship status, that she would consider running, but did not nominate for the 2018 Braddon by-election.

-In 2018, the High Court ruled that Devonport Mayor Steve Martin would replace Lambie as Senator of Tasmania.
+In 2018, the High Court ruled that Lambie's running mate Steve Martin would replace her in the Senate, following a recount.
 Lambie expected Martin to immediately resign, which would have cleared the way for her to be appointed to fill the resulting casual vacancy and return to the Senate.
 She claimed that "personal morality" and loyalty dictated that Martin stand down.
 A party spokesman contended that Tasmanians intended for Lambie to hold the seat, and there was "an opportunity for that vote to be restored" if Martin resigned.
 When Martin refused to do so, Lambie expelled him from the party.
 In a letter to Martin, Lambie accused him of failing to uphold the JLN's values of "mateship, respect and integrity".

-She was re-elected to the Senate in the 2019 Australian federal election.
+Lambie was re-elected to the Senate at the 2019 election.
 In the midst of the debate of the government bill Ensuring Integrity Bill in Parliament, Lambie threatened to vote for the bill if John Setka, the secretary of the Victorian branch of Construction, Forestry, Maritime, Mining and Energy Union (CFMEU), did not resign as head of the branch.
 She even invited Setka over to her Tasmanian home for Sunday roast, in a bid to convince Setka to resign.
 She eventually voted against the bill after her amendments were rejected by the government.